rishigarg94/-ABHIMANYU/README.md

 ## Acknowledgments

 * 1). for all our seniors and management team of WOC 2.0.
-* 2). our mentor Mr.Santanu Banerjee from Btech. final year.
+* 2). our mentor Mr.Santanu Banerjee from ECE Btech. final year.